bitdove/cpp-algorithms/README.md

 This repository contains C++ based examples of many popular algorithms and data structures.

+Each algorithm and data structure has its own separate README with related explanations and links for further reading.

 *☝ Note that this project is meant to be used for learning and researching purposes only, and it is **not** meant to be used for production.*